databricks/mlops-stacks/{{cookiecutter._root_dir}}/mlops-stacks-config/README.md

 ## Intro

-This directory (`databricks-config`) includes Databricks ML resource configuration, i.e. the definitions of a batch inference job, a training job, an MLflow experiment, and an MLflow model.
+This directory (`mlops-stacks-config`) includes Databricks ML resource configuration, i.e. the definitions of a batch inference job, a training job, an MLflow experiment, and an MLflow model.
 Configurations are split into separate `staging` and `prod` subdirectories for separate environments (separate staging/prod Databricks workspaces), and are expressed in